RyanScottLewis/thermoclock/README.md

   * NOAA/Wunderground APIs
 * Eliminate flickers
   * Use binary format?
     * Send raw commands directly instead of translating within the char driver?
+  * Send the list of commands to loop and have the driver loop them.
+This way, the driver is only parsing the list once, then simply storing the raw commands to loop over
+  * See `doc/External Timer Idea.md`

 ## Development